 56. Timescales for the introduction of the Bill are shown after paragraph 76.
-In terms of the implementation of the new arrangements, there will be a two year lead in time from the date the Bill receives Royal Assent in 2013 to the Act coming in to force in 2015.
-This is necessary to ensure that a public awareness campaign, as outlined below, is undertaken on a large scale so all sections of the public are aware of the legislation and the choices available to them, and for robust systems to be developed to capture the wishes of citizens correctly and securely.
+In terms of the implementation of the new arrangements, there will be a two year minimum lead-in time from the date the Bill receives Royal Assent in 2013 to the Act coming in to force in 2015.
+This is necessary to ensure that a public awareness campaign, as outlined below, is undertaken on a large scale to make people aware of the legislation and the choices available to them, and for robust systems to be developed to capture the wishes of citizens correctly and securely.